 Second, the government with the two leaders, Dr. Abdullah and Dr. Ghani, both are my good friends, they have good relations with each other but they have to listen to their other allies.
 Therefore, they share the authority to appoint people.
-This makes appointments very, very slow.
+This makes appointeffectiveness of the government.

 On the other hand, this also brings another problem.
 The problem is, instead of working through institutions, empowering institutions, individuals are becoming empowered.
-That undermines the effectiveness of the government.
+That undermines the